 La Cecile Hotel and Cafe

-We stayed at La Cecile Hotel and Cafe for several nights and thoroughly enjoyed the staff, views, food, and rooms.
-The rooftop restaurant overlooking the bay was to die for!
+We stayed at the top of the hill on Flores Island at La Cecile Hotel and Cafe.
+We spent several nights here and thoroughly enjoyed the staff, amazing views, food, and rooms.
+The rooftop restaurant overlooking the bay was to die for! – The best time to enjoy the views was at sunset.

 This is a great budget option because for two people, we paid $41 total per night and it was central to everything we needed.